efrecon/dew/README.md

   be a user and a group, with the same IDs as yours.

-To verify this, assuming that you have a copy of this repository and its [submodules][submodule] at `/home/emmanuel/dev/foss/dew` you could run the following command from that directory.
+To verify this, assuming that you have a copy of this repository and its [submodules] at `/home/emmanuel/dev/foss/dew` you could run the following command from that directory.

 ```shell
 ./dew.sh busybox find \$HOME -type d | grep -v .git